I've been wanting to do something with all the Dungeness crab I had left over from the holidays. It went on sale for $2.99 per pound

 As you can see, I didn't soak the crab/shrimp cake in the remoulade (sauce

-This was easily one of the BEST crab cakes I have ever had, and my wife and daughter felt the same.
+This was easily the one of BEST crab cakes I have ever had, and my wife and daughter felt the same.
 In fact my daughter was a little bent that I only cooked four of the eight cakes I prepared.

 There was a whole lot more crab/shrimp than bread crumb and the flavors really stood out.
 The sauce had a very subtle sweetness from the sun-dried tomato, plus it had a nice kick from the cocktail and hot sauce.
 The good news is we have four more to eat tomorrow.